ElvisWang2010/WROFE-2025/README.md

 # Engineering Documentation

-Team Buzzy Bee is entering WRO Future Engineers for the first time.
-As long-time friends, we wanted to take on this challenge together by building a modular, adaptive car that can respond to its environment.
+This repository was created by Team Buzzy Bee for WRO Future Engineers 2025.

 ## Table of Contents